Edward II (play): Publication

 The 1594 first edition of the play is very rare and was uncovered only in 1876.
 Only one copy, held at the Zentralbibliothek Zürich, was known to exist after a second was lost in the Second World War.
 In 2012, a third copy was discovered in Germany by Jeffrey Masten.
-The volume was bound with a treatise arguing against the execution of heretics and another on Turkey and Islam.
+The volume was bound by its original German owner, who visited England in 1594, with a treatise arguing against the execution of heretics and another on Turkey and Islam.

 Authorship

-The authorship of the play has never been in doubt.
+Each of the first four quartos of the play lists Marlowe as the playwright, and his authorship has never been in doubt.
 Robert Dodsley included it in his Select Collection of Old Plays in 1744, but Marlowe's name was not even mentioned in the preface.
 Marlowe's reputation was still damaged by Thomas Beard's libel in The Theatre of God's Judgement, published in 1597.